 First and foremost, with the ever increasing threat of violence in our schools, it is imperative that we do what we can to ensure the safety of all of our children.
 This starts with building security.
 With the recent high school remodel we were able to create a vestibule entrance with a locked double door entrance.
 We also purchased a surveillance system so building secretaries are able to monitor the entrance of the facility.
 Entrance remodeling now needs to be completed at Earlville Elementary, Johnston Elementary and Delhi Elementary and Middle School.
 The additional 33¢ will specifically be used for this purpose.

-The answer to this question at this time is NO. At this time we do not anticipate an increase in our school levy rate.
-Due to the ability to adjust those levies under the Board’s control, the districts overall levy rate will remain flat.
-Currently our overall school levy rate is $10.57, which is currently the lowest in the area.
+The answer to this question at this time is NO. At this time we do not anticipate an increase in our school property taxes.
+Currently our overall school levy rate is $10.57, which is the lowest in the area.
 Western Dubuque’s levy rate is $11.53 and West Delaware Community School District is $11.94.
 Monticello’s rate is $12.29 and will be increasing with their recent bond election.
 Ed-Co has a rate of $14.09 and North Linn’s is $15.54.
 Our Board of Director’s have been diligent in their responsibility in managing our district budget and living within our means.
 The levy rate is a direct reflection of this.
 That is why the Directors are only requesting an additional 33¢, not the additional $1.34 that is allowed by law.
 The Directors are only asking for an increase to meet our children’s needs.

 What can the PPEL dollars be used for?

 By State statute, PPEL dollars can only be used for:

 - The purchase and improvement of grounds

 - The purchase, lease or lease-purchase of equipment or technology